Preceptorships

 - increased staff satisfaction and morale.

-Employers are encouraged to track, measure and evaluate the success of their preceptorship programmes to be able to demonstrate value and make improvements where necessary.
+Employers are encouraged to track, measure and evaluate the success of their preceptorship programmes, to be able to demonstrate value and make improvements where necessary.

 Support to enhance preceptorship offers

 Knowing where to start when providing preceptorships can be challenging.
-But there are several simple steps employers can put in place to help make them a success:
+But there are simple steps employers can put in place to help make them a success:

 - Collaborate with the preceptee to understand their learning needs.
 Agree on an action plan and use a coaching approach for support.
 Review the plan regularly in person to track progress.